Key Investment Facts

 About Jimmy John's

-The operational structure of the franchise is built on an owner-operator involvement model, requiring franchisees to be active in their business.
-New owners receive three weeks of initial training to learn the brand's specific procedures and quality standards.
-A typical store employs about 15 people, with the owner managing day-to-day responsibilities like hiring, scheduling, and inventory.
-The company uses a defined territory structure to manage growth and offers extensive support systems, including marketing and field operations assistance.
-These resources are designed to help franchisees navigate the complexities of the quick-service restaurant industry effectively.
+The operational side of the franchise is built on an owner-operator involvement model, requiring franchisees to be active in their business.
+New owners complete three weeks of initial training covering everything from sandwich making to store management.
+Each location generally employs about 15 people to handle daily operations.
+Owners manage day-to-day responsibilities such as inventory control, staff scheduling, and maintaining the brand's signature speed of service.
+The system is organized around a defined territory structure to minimize internal competition, while the corporate office provides robust support systems, including marketing tools and field assistance, to guide franchisees toward success.

 Training Program: 3 weeks of initial training included.